 • Create inputs that are clear, discrete, actionable, and testable

-Develop Design Validation Procedures
+Perform Design Validation Tests

 Validation asks a very different question than verification does.
 The point of design validation is to determine whether developers designed the correct device.
 Or, as the FDA puts it, “Validation means confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled.”